Pranavjeet-Naidu/ConGo/step_2/README.md

 1. **OverlayFS Support**: The runtime now supports using OverlayFS for layered filesystems.
 2. **Bind Mounts**: The runtime supports bind mounting directories into the container.
+3. **User Switching**: The runtime supports running commands as a specified user.
-3. **Configuration Parsing**: The `parseConfig` function has been updated to handle new command-line arguments for bind mounts and OverlayFS layers.
+4. **Configuration Parsing**: The `parseConfig` function has been updated to handle new command-line arguments for bind mounts, OverlayFS layers, and user switching.
-4. **Setup Functions**: New functions `setupLayeredRootfs` and `performBindMounts` have been added to handle the setup of OverlayFS and bind mounts, respectively.
+5. **Setup Functions**: New functions `setupLayeredRootfs`, `performBindMounts`, and `setupUser` have been added to handle the setup of OverlayFS, bind mounts, and user switching, respectively.
-5. **Cleanup Function**: A `cleanup` function has been added to clean up cgroups and unmount filesystems after the container exits.
+6. **Cleanup Function**: A `cleanup` function has been added to clean up cgroups and unmount filesystems after the container exits.
-6. **Updated Usage**: The usage instructions now include options for bind mounts and OverlayFS layers.
+7. **Updated Usage**: The usage instructions now include options for bind mounts, OverlayFS layers, and user switching.

 ## Notes